crisdenoronha/Project4/README.md

 # Homework MMED 1056
-## Project 4: Responsive Web Design Media Query
+Project 4: Responsive Web Design Media Query
 <br>
-### Assignment Description:
+## Assignment Description:
 Create a basic example of a media query based on the specs below.
-You must follow best practice and work mobile first.
+You must follow best practice and work mobile first.<br>
-### Assignment Requirements:
+## Assignment Requirements:
 Each student must create a single web page with a basic example of a media query.<br>
 Create Single Web Page (4 Columns)<br>
 At mobile size (remember mobile first)<br>